musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 }
 ```

-The nice thing about Terraform is that it allows you perfom a dry run which lets you preview the changes that Terraform plans to make to your infrastructure.
+The nice thing about Terraform is that it allows you to perform a dry run which lets you preview the changes Terraform plans to make to your infrastructure.
 You can do so by running the following command.

 ```bash
 $ terraform plan
 ```

-Running the plan command you should expect an error similar to below
+Running the plan command, you should expect an error similar to below

 ```text
 ╷